-World Prematurity Day is celebrated around the world on November 17 and honors everyone who was born prematurely.
-The purpose of the holiday is to support kids, their parents and families, to tell about the peculiarities of children’s development, to warn against problems.
-When we are together, we can easily overcome any ailment!
-Right?
+World Prematurity Day is celebrated around the world on November 17 to honor and support those who were born prematurely and their parents and families.
+The purpose of the holiday is to raise awareness of the potential difficulties and risks related to the development of premature babies and to unite in overcoming any ailment.

-- there may not be a sucking reflex, so artificial or natural breastfeeding can be a serious problem;
+- There may not be a sucking reflex, making artificial or natural breastfeeding difficult.

-- there is often faster weight gain in the first year of life;
+- Premature babies often have a faster rate of weight gain in the first year of life.

 Share your story if it reflects the essence of the holiday.
-Post photos of premature babies – the picture may not be too attractive, but it may raise current issues.
+Post photos of premature babies, even if they may not be attractive, to bring attention to the issues associated with prematurity.
 Make donations to foundations that help families.

 World Prematurity Day is observed on November 17 each year.